graceherrera/compiler_structure/README.md

 # compiler_structure
-I will create branches for each assignment debug_1.cpp is the working program.
+Right now each node is specific for each structure and it lists their individual children The goal is to create a vector of children so that the ast is easier to follow.